bengler/pebbles-cors/README.md

     {"chunky":"bacon"}

 Note: The server will processes the request as usual, the only difference is the lack of `Access-Control-*` headers and is effectively the same as issuing the same request *without* the Origin header.
-It is now up to the browser to abort the request coming from this untrusted domain.
+It is now up to the browser to abort the request originating from this untrusted domain.